 What Does It Mean?

 The presence of alpha-synuclein in brain of people with PD is the hallmark of brain pathology in PD.
 Whether clearing alpha-synuclein from the brain by manipulation of the immune system can help treat the disease remains unknown.
-Similar strategy has been previously tested in Alzheimer’s disease (targeting different proteins) without success to date.
+Similar strategy has been previously tested in A neurodegenerative disorder that results in loss of memory, thinking and language skills and behavioral changes.
+It is the most common form of dementia. (targeting different proteins) without success to date.

 The current study of the antibody PRX002 tell us that method is safe and paves the way for future research.
 But it doesn’t tell us yet whether the drug can effectively treat PD.
 An early step in this direction is a study, already under way, that is assessing PRX002’s safety in people with PD and includes measurements of alpha-synuclein levels in cerebrospinal fluid.